30 Nov Hair Loss in Women: Common Causes & Everything You Need to Know

 Common diagnostic tests that women may experience include testing for:

 - Serum iron

 A doctor may also recommend to-do a scalp biopsy, which involves removal of a small portion of the scalp to be evaluated under a microscope.
 The hair pull test is another optional diagnostic test, which is just as it sounds.
 A doctor will gently tug at a small amount of hair at the same time to determine if excessive loss is apparent.
 Typically speaking, a “normal range” is one to three hairs shed per pull.

 What to Do About Hair Loss

 If you have inherited baldness or other conditions, which lead to hair loss, this can’t be changed, but there can make lifestyle choices that will help protect the hair you do have.
 The first place to start is taking a close look at your current diet.
 Lack of certain vitamins, such as iron or zinc, will lead to hair loss.
-You can make sure that your diet is full of nutrient-rich foods, including spinach, kale, beans, and leans cut of meat or tofu for vegetarians or vegans.
+You can make sure that your diet is full of nutrient-rich foods and vitamins, including spinach, biotin, iron, kale, beans, and leans cut of meat or tofu for vegetarians or vegans.